<article>

 Some best practices for using the article element include:

-• Use the article element to mark up content that is self-contained and can be distributed or reproduced independently.
+articleelement to mark up content that is self-contained and can be distributed or reproduced independently. - Make sure the content within the

 The key is to use the article element to mark up self-contained content that can be independently distributed or reproduced, and to use other HTML elements to properly structure the content within the article.